-Call us on to start planning your vacation to Chilo Gorge Safari Lodge or take a look at our itineraries to Southern Zimbabwe
+Call us on to start planning your holiday to Chilo Gorge Safari Lodge or take a look at our itineraries to Zimbabwe

 Chilo Gorge Safari Lodge is perched high above the Save River in the south eastern corner of Zimbabwe.
 This recently refurbished lodge offers a fantastic range of activities and incredible game viewing in Gonarezhou National Park.

 As with much of Zimbabwe over the past fifteen years Chilo Gorge Safari Lodge suffered from a drop in tourism and a lack of investment.
 This gem of a lodge reopened in 2012 after a team of Zimbabwean and international investors recognised the extraordinary potential of the area and the lodge itself.
 A complete refurbishment was led by original Chilo founding father and head guide Clive Stockil, a real pioneer of Zimbabwean conservation.
 In 2013 Clive won the Tusk Trust lifetime achievement award for conservation.

 The lodge itself is perched high on a rocky outcrop above the Save River on the north eastern boundary of Gonarezhou National Park in south eastern Zimbabwe.
 The views from the lodge are spectacular, the Save River draws animals in to drink, it is not uncommon to see elephant and buffalo below the lodge, and the river itself is home to large populations of crocodile and hippo.